TooTallNate/node-iOS/README.md

 device, this repo includes a pre-built version of the module that hopefully will work on the majority of devices.

+I'm always looking for ideas for additional APIs to add.
+So if you can think of any functionality that you want exposed to JavaScript that's missing from the API below, then please don't hesitate to open an [Issue](https://github.com/TooTallNate/node-iOS/issues) requesting it!

 API
 ---